parmes/parmes/solfec/examples/hybrid_modelling.rst

 Hybrid modeling is available in Solfec via the :ref:`HYBRID_SOLVER <hybrid-solver>` interface.
-In this case :ref:`Parmec <parmec-index>` is used as a software library facilitating modeling of the rigid body -- spring systems. :ref:`HYBRID_SOLVER <hybrid-solver>` is supported both in the serial and MPI version of Solfec.
-The Parmec library is shared memory parallel and in the MPI mode this part of modeling is executed on MPI rank 0 process, employing maximum available shared memory parallelism.
+In this case :ref:`Parmec <parmec-index>` is used as a software library facilitating modeling of the rigid body -- spring systems.
 Currently available examples of the hybrid modelling functionality include:

 .. toctree::
   :maxdepth: 1